 Passes, Parking, and Camping

 We will have an open area for runners, crew, family, and friends to camp, park, come-and-go throughout the weekend from Friday through the end of the event.
-The 7IL venue fee is $10 per person and includes all facility use including camping.
+The 7IL venue fee is $10 per person for overnighting and $5 for day entry and includes all facility use.
 RV spots are available but need to be booked directly with 7IL here (this counts as your venue fee, please let us know at packet pickup.
 We will have porta-potty's around the start/finish and the washroom/shower facility at the ranch will also be available for use.

 Please note that the 7IL Pavillion has a private event on Saturday and this will be off limits to our event.